stan-dev/posteriordb/doc/DATABASE_CONTENT.md

 - `added_date`: Added date (name and github name)

 Also, the posterior can contain slots on
-- `references`: What references should be cited if the data is used.
+- `references`: What references should be cited if the posterior is used.
 This is BibTeX slots.
 The actual references can be found in `references/references.bib`.
-- `gold_standard` Path to the gold standard with posterior draws
+- `gold_standard`: Posterior name of the gold standard
 - `keywords`: Keywords for the data (see keywords below)